jgrebol/ESIpy/examples/README.md

 - example08: From the [ESIpy/utils](ESIpy/utils) repository, one can access the ```esi.write_int()``` function that writes the AOMs as an input for the ESI-3D code.

 - example09: Equally, the AOMs from the .int files can be loaded into `Smo` objects, as shown in this example.
-The `esi.read_int()` function from the [ESIpy/utils](ESIpy/utils) allows the AOMs to be saved only by giving the path of the .int files.
+The `esi.read_aoms()` function from the [ESIpy/utils](ESIpy/utils) allows the AOMs to be saved only by giving the path of the .int files, as well as the source program.
+This function supports reading the AOMs from ESIpy and AIMAll from both restricted and unrestricted calculations.

-> With the current version of the program, the `read_int()` function only works for restricted AOMs, but will work on other AOMs in further actualizations.